 On the night of November 1 to 2, hoping to surprise the Moldavskiy Hussars at Greifenhagen, the Duke of Bevern sent two detachments of the garrison of Stettin towards Greifenhagen.
 One detachment was transported by boats on the Zoll River, while the other marched along the dam.
 The first detachment arrived too early, but managed to surprise the hussars and to take 8 officers and 200 hussars prisoners.
 The remaining hussars drove back the second Prussian detachment.
 The Prussians had been unable to dislodge the Russians from Greifenhagen.

 On November 5, Buturlin arrived at Arnswalde to take command of the Russian army, replacing Saltykov, who still had health problem.
 When he received the news of the Austrian defeat at Torgau, Buturlin considered that it would be impossible to spend winter in the ruined country around Landsberg and resolved to bring back his army in Poland, leaving Chernichev with his “Corps Volant” and Tottleben with his light troops in Eastern Pomerania to cover the retreat of the main army.

 On November 6, Werner came to contact with a Russian outpost in front of Vierraden, drove it back and occupied Schwedt.
 While escaping, some Russians drowned in the Oder River, and 50 were taken prisoners.

 Werner remained at Schwedt until November 9, and established pontoon bridges on the Oder.

-On November 10, Buturlin left Arenswalde and marched by way of Retz, Dramburg, Tempelburg, and Stolp to Marienburg where he would arrive on December 11.
+On November 10, Buturlin left Arnswalde and marched by way of Reetz, Dramburg, Tempelburg, and Stolp to Marienburg where he would arrive on December 11.